rahmanda/rahmanda.github.io/src/posts/2019-06-21-peran-hoisting-dalam-meningkatkan-keterbacaan-kode-javascript/index.en.md

 ## Extra

-Because I was very curious about why hoisting nature was added on Javascript, I looked for articles about this matter and I found an interesting answer which came from [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), the creator of the Javascript himself.
+Because I was very curious about why hoisting was added on Javascript, I looked for articles about this matter and I found an interesting answer which came from [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), the creator of the Javascript himself.
 He stated something like this on twitter:

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/DmitrySoshnikov?ref_src=twsrc%5Etfw">@DmitrySoshnikov</a> <a href="https://twitter.com/jashkenas?ref_src=twsrc%5Etfw">@jashkenas</a> yes, function declaration hoisting is for mutual recursion &amp; generally to avoid painful bottom-up ML-like order</p>&mdash; BrendanEich (@BrendanEich) <a href="https://twitter.com/BrendanEich/status/33403701100154880?ref_src=twsrc%5Etfw">February 4, 2011</a></blockquote>